yulqen/bcompiler-engine/ROADMAP.md

   * Numbers must be within a certain range (`NUMBER>10`)
   * Text length must be within a certain range (`TEXT<200`)
   * Text contains/choices (`TEXTCONTAIN Yes|No` or `TEXTNOTCONTAIN Yes|No`)

+## Version 1.3

+* Import direct to SQLite database
+* Convert master files to SQLite database
+* Removal of master as a storage medium